Emergency Management FireSmart program

 Call for proposals is now open

-The period to submit proposals is currently open.
-They will be reviewed on an ongoing basis until funding is exhausted.
+The 2023 to 2024 period to submit proposals is now open.
+Proposals will be reviewed on an ongoing basis until funding is exhausted.

 About the program